RegisGraptin/trust-poll/README.md

 Our protocol uses a single smart contract to manage both private polling and benchmarking.
 This design is mainly motivated by a business perspective allowing us to manage more easily reward mechanisms for the participants.
 See more in business opportunity section.
 However, this does not impact the logic of the polling/benchmark as in both cases, we are going to count the number of entries and the total sum of the votes, allowing us to do the average or the mean depending of the type of entry we are requested.

 PrivatePolls can be decomposed in two phases.
-The voting time and the analyse.
+The voting phase and the analyse one.
 During the voting time, users can submit new entry to the survey.
 Once the vote is finished, and we have enough participants according to the threshold parameter, the survey result is decrypted.
 Then the analyse phase is unlock allowing anyone one to request new analyse on the metadata.

 ## Create a new survey

-When defining a new survey, the organizer will be in charge of multiple parameters.

-To create a new survey, you can call the `createSurvey` function from the solidity smart contract.
-We expect to have the following data in the parameter:
+When creating a new survey, the organizer will be in charge of multiple parameters.
+To create a new one, you can call the `createSurvey` function from the solidity smart contract.
+We expect to have the following parameter defined.

 ```solidity
 struct SurveyParams {